devskatheriya/https-github.com-skatheriya-js-practice-tasks/ImageViewTask/ReadMe.md

 Project:- Image Task View

+Installation & Run:- You have to pull all files in folder than run .html extension file in browser.
+You will get its view and to operate on that.

 Description :-
 In this, onclick button (Get Data) we will get Json data from following url url:- https://jsonplaceholder.typicode.com/photosimage